JibbsMamogkat/keyword-spotter-asr-project/README.md

 This project is a Python-based application designed to find spoken keywords in noisy audio files.
 It features custom-built Digital Signal Processing (DSP) modules for audio cleaning and leverages a self-hosted, state-of-the-art Automatic Speech Recognition (ASR) model (OpenAI's Whisper) for transcription.

-This project investigates the critical trade-off between noise reduction and the introduction of processing artifacts that can degrade ASR performance.
+The core of this project is a practical investigation into the central challenge of speech enhancement for ASR: the trade-off between noise reduction and the introduction of processing artifacts that can degrade ASR performance.
 Our primary goal is to implement, compare, and tune classic DSP noise reduction algorithms to **maximize the final ASR accuracy**, not just subjective listening quality.

 This project is being developed for the CPE113L-1 Digital Signal Processing (Laboratory) course.